CZ-NIC/mininterface/docs/Interfaces.md

 ### Environment variable `MININTERFACE_INTERFACE`

-From outside, you may override the default interface choice by the environment variable.
+From outside, you may override the default interface choice with the environment variable.

 `$ MININTERFACE_INTERFACE=web program.py`

 # `Mininterface`

 The base interface.
+It is configured via [`UiSettings`][mininterface.settings.UiSettings].

-Not interactive, behaves as if the user confirmed everyting.
-It is being used in ex. cron scripts.
+Non-interactive; it behaves as if the user confirmed everything.
+Useful e.g. in cron scripts.

 ```bash
 $ MININTERFACE_INTERFACE=min ./program.py